2009 Super Derecho: Meteorological synopsis

 A complex of thunderstorms formed over northwestern Kansas overnight May 7 and into the early morning hours of May 8, before moving into south-central Kansas, where greater moisture and stronger upper-level winds were present.
 The cluster of storms began to evolve into a more organized derecho near Hutchinson, Kansas, where National Weather Service damage surveys found winds greater than 100 mph started, then continued through southern Missouri.

 While in southwestern Missouri, the derecho began to change; supercells began to embed within the line, and a wake low began to form in conjunction with a bookend vortex on the northern end of the derecho.
 As the derecho entered southeastern Missouri, the initial line associated began to weaken, but the MCV became increasingly pronounced on the northern end.

 Many experts and NWS meteorologists considered this to be one of the worst derechos and MCVs in the past decade.
 The Storm Prediction Center issued two "particularly dangerous situation" severe thunderstorm watches and a vividly worded tornado watch, mentioning the possibility of winds in excess of 105 mph.
 Local National Weather Service offices in Springfield, Missouri, and Paducah, Kentucky, also issued strongly worded severe thunderstorm warnings, with precautionary statements similar to those used in tornado warnings.

 As both the initial squall line and MCV weakened, very little severe weather was reported between southern Illinois and central Kentucky.
 However, as the weakening squall line encountered higher instability and more favorable upper-level winds, the line split into several supercells in a process still not fully understood; these storms produced several tornadoes in central Kentucky, eastern Tennessee, southwestern Virginia, and northwestern North Carolina.
-While no longer producing severe weather itself, the MCV continued to enhance thunderstorms early the next morning across southeastern Virginia.
+While no longer producing severe weather itself, the MCV continued to enhance thunderstorms early the next morning across southeastern Virginia before finally moving out into the Atlantic Ocean.

 Other similar events

-Despite its at first seeming extremely rare, further research has found that similar storms have occurred previously.
+Despite it at first seeming extremely rare, further research has found that similar storms have occurred previously.
 One case, which occurred in North Carolina on April 15, 1999, produced a killer tornado and a 165 mph wind gust, although this may have been associated with a tornado.

 Another heavily studied event in northern Pennsylvania on July 21, 2003, also resulted in several tornadoes.
 However, these events lasted for a much shorter period of time and were significantly smaller; numerical modeling has shown that an average bookend vortex is only 12 nmi across, while the May 2009 storm reached up to 40 nmi in diameter.